koozy0/interact-frontend/README.md

 ## Todos

-- Add functionality for the admin views
+- Add functionality to upvote and downvote questions

-- Add functionality to emit events for `update_question` and `delete_question` to the respective routes
+- Add functionality to sort questions by 'popularity' and 'createdAt'

-- Add functionality to log events emitted by `socket.io`
+- Add functionality to update/delete events

+- Add functionality to highlight questions as an admin

+- Add functionality to edit/delete questions as an admin

 - Add a Dockerfile and build Docker image